-USC Mark and mary Stevens NEUROIMAGING and INFORMATICS institute
+USC Mark and Mary Stevens Neuroimaging and Informatics Institute

 In September, 2013, the University of Southern California (USC) in Los Angeles created the Institute for Neuroimaging and Informatics (INI), a world-class facility in which all the techniques for modern ultra-high-field and standard-field MRI brain scanning, image analysis, databasing, mathematics, genomic analysis, computation and medical imaging will be housed under one roof.
 Dr. Arthur Toga was recruited to USC along with 8 other faculty that previously had formed the Laboratory of Neuro Imaging (LONI) at UCLA to found this new Institute.
 In March, 2015, the university received a $50M transformative gift from Mark and Mary Stevens, changing the name of the institute to the USC Mark and Mary Stevens Neuroimaging and Informatics Institute.